Merkur

 Here's how to swap to non-toxic razors:

-Razors move directly across your skin, often on sensitive areas like the face, underarms, and bikini line.
-What matters most is the material of the blade and any parts that touch your skin.
-Stainless steel blades and simple designs help reduce unnecessary chemical exposure.
+Razors glide directly over skin, often on sensitive areas like the face, underarms, and bikini line.
+What matters most is the lubricating strip and any added moisturizing ingredients, since these sit on freshly shaved skin that's more absorbent than usual.

-Most razor packaging doesn’t clearly list materials or coatings, but you can usually find details on the brand’s website.
-Use the Welpr Personal Care and Cosmetic Scanner for any shaving creams, gels, or aftershaves you pair with your razor.
+Most razor packaging doesn't list the ingredients in the lubricating strip, but you can often find them on the brand's website.
+Use the Welpr Personal Care and Cosmetic Scanner to check any shaving creams, gels, or aftershaves you pair with your razor.

 If you're not ready to switch razors right away, a few small changes can reduce what your skin absorbs during shaving.
 Freshly shaved skin is especially open to absorbing whatever sits on it.

-Look for razors made with stainless steel blades and minimal plastic.
-Safety razors and straight razors are naturally cleaner options since they use bare metal blades with no added coatings or ingredients.
+Look for razors with simple, fragrance-free lubricating strips or no strip at all.
+Safety razors and straight razors are naturally clean options since they use bare metal blades with no added ingredients.

 Cofounder & Product Curator